Winter Sewer Tips to Avoid Home Damage

 Sewer Backup Causes

 It likely goes without saying that a sewer backup is a big mess.
 In addition to water damage to your home and personal possessions, sewage backup can also create health risks for you, your family, and your pets, as sewage contaminants are filled with bacteria, viruses, and toxic substances.
 Preventing a sewer backup is always better than dealing with the aftermath.
-And to do so requires a better understanding of sewer backups beyond flooding.
+To do so requires a better understanding of sewer backups beyond flooding.
 Here are a few:

 • Tree root blockages